St. Olaf Summer Piano Academy

 Piano Academy Performances and Recitals

 Recitals begin on Monday evening with performances by St. Olaf faculty and camp counselors that are sure to inspire campers.
 During the week, students are encouraged to participate in evening recitals.
-At the end of the week there will be two formal recitals featuring all of the academy students: a Friday evening chamber program and a Saturday morning solo recital.
+There will be two formal recitals featuring all of the academy students on Friday evening and Saturday morning.
 Family and friends are encouraged to attend.

 Admission by Audition